oSoWoSo/disroot-howto/pages/02.tutorials/02.Cloud/01.Introduction/docs.en.md

 ## Two-factor authentication

-What is Two-factor authentication (2FA)?|Is a security process that has a two steps verification, usually, the combination of two factors:<br>1) something you know (like a password),<br>2) something you have (could be a security token, a card, a QR code, etc.) or<br>3) something you are (like your fingerprint).<br>An example of how it works: when you go to an ATM to extract money you need to use your bank card (something you have) and a PIN (something you know).
+**What is Two-factor authentication (2FA)?**>br>
+Is a security process that has a two steps verification, usually, the combination of two factors:<br>
+1) something you know (like a password),<br>
+2) something you have (could be a security token, a card, a QR code, etc.) or<br>
+3) something you are (like your fingerprint).<br>

+An example of how it works: when you go to an ATM to extract money you need to use your bank card (something you have) and a PIN (something you know).
 If the combination fails, you can't extract the money.

 Two-factor authentication can be used if you want have a more secure login (you can read more about it [here](https://en.wikipedia.org/wiki/Multi-factor_authentication)).
 When enabled, you will be asked not only for your login name and password, but also for an extra authentication like a one-time-password (OTP) or verification via a hardware device.<br>